 - One bottle contains 5 micrograms/L arsenic.
 Put 100 mL of water sample in second plastic bottle with lid (not the flip top type).
 Water should be room temperature (20-25 degrees C).

-- Add reagent #1 to both bottles, cap securely and shake vigorously with bottle upright for 15 seconds.
+- Add one reagent #1 packet to each bottle, cap securely and shake vigorously with bottle upright for 15 seconds.

-- Uncap the reaction bottles, add reagent #2 to both bottles, cap securely and shake vigorously with bottle upright for 15 seconds.
+- Uncap the reaction bottles, add one reagent #2 packet to each bottle, cap securely and shake vigorously with bottle upright for 15 seconds.

 - Allow the reaction bottles to stand undisturbed for 2 minutes (this will ensure that there is no Hydrogen Sulfide interference).